 Sitting on the edge of the market town of Ross-on-Wye, John Kyrle High School (JKHS) is the educational anchor for the south of Herefordshire.
-Named after the philanthropist John Kyrle, known locally as the 'Man of Ross', the school prides itself on being a central pillar of the local community.
+Named after the philanthropist John Kyrle, known locally as the 'Man of Ross', the school is known for being a central pillar of the local community.
 Following a period of leadership change, the school was rated Good by Ofsted in September 2024, with inspectors praising the "strength of relationships" and "high expectations".
 It is a large, popular academy where pupils generally feel safe, happy, and well-supported.

 At drop-off, the Ledbury Road site bustles with students from across the county and the Forest of Dean.
 The campus is a mix of eras, from 1970s blocks to the more recent maths centre and music facilities.
 While it lacks the architectural grandeur of some historic schools, the atmosphere is purposeful and friendly.